Free OCR training plan for obstacle course racers and Spartan race athletes.

 Do you regularly use this training plan?

-Because you are new to this plan, it is essential that you read all of the information below before using the plan.
-Because you're an existing user, click the arrow below to jump down to the plan.
+If you are new to this plan, it is essential that you read all of the information below before using it.
+So, scroll down and keep reading.
+If you're a regular existing user of this plan, click the arrow below to jump down to the plan.

-If you've never exercised before, this training might not be appropriate for you.
-By voluntarily opting to complete the fitness tests and use this training plan, you do so at your own risk: you are confirming that you have completed at least 30 minutes of moderate-intensity exercise on at least 3 days per week for at least the last 3 months, and you are confirming that you are medically cleared to participate in structured exercise.
-If there is any reason that an increase in your current physical activity level may impair your health (due to existing injury, illness, or cardiovascular, metabolic, or renal disease, etc), you should consult your GP before using this training plan.
-If increasing your current physical activity level causes any injury/illness/disease you must stop exercising and consult your GP immediately.
+The content of this page is for educational and informational purposes only and does not constitute medical advice of any kind.
+If you've never exercised before, this training plan might not be appropriate for you.
+By voluntarily opting to use the training plan and exercises on this page, you are confirming that you have completed at least 30 minutes of moderate-intensity exercise on at least 3 days per week for at least the last 3 months, and you are confirming that you are medically cleared to participate in structured exercise.
+If there is any reason that an increase in your current physical activity level may impair your health (due to, but not limited to, existing injury, illness, chronic health conditions or diseases, such as cardiovascular / metabolic / renal disease), you should consult your doctor before using this training plan.
+If increasing your current physical activity level causes any injury, illness, or disease you must stop exercising and consult your doctor immediately.

 Fitness tests